MaGnsio/100-days-of-code/log.md

-- # Day 001: August 06, 2020
+# Day 001: August 06, 2020

-* started a banking system project which is from the course that i've recently finished (& the only course)
+* started a banking system project which is from the course that i've recently finished (& the only course).
-* made a flow chart for the project
+* made a flow chart for the project.
-* made the intial code structure (classes & functions declaration ...) .
+* made the intial code structure (classes & functions declaration ...).

 **Link to work:** [c++ course](https://www.udemy.com/course/cpp-deep-dive/) , [recent code progress](https://github.com/MaGnsio/100-days-of-code/commit/e83ed7798d9ba1f236457d534316495f05ed625f)